 Estimated reading time: 3 minutes

-Maybe that sounds a bit dramatic; but, as we learned in the Prison Studies Project, 21 states have no prison education programs, and 13 have just one.
+Maybe that sounds a bit dramatic, but, as we learned in the Prison Studies Project, 21 states have no prison education programs, and 13 have just one.
 That is not a good start for inmate reformation.
 Now, the Prison Policy Initiative has released findings proving that incarnation can block an inmate’s higher education – for life.

 In October, Lucius Couloute, a PPI team member, policy analyst, and Ph.D. candidate, published Getting Back on Course: Educational exclusion and attainment among formerly incarcerated people.
-It is already known that the average education level of inmates is below high school diploma or GED obtainment.
-Couloute’s report points out what happens when you place a poorly educated young adult/grown adult in the prison system.
+It is already known that the average education level of inmates is below a high school diploma or GED obtainment.
+Couloute’s report points out what happens when you place a poorly educated young adult/grown adult in prison.
 “While incarcerated, and even after release from prison, we find that people rarely get the chance to make up for the educational opportunities from which they’ve been excluded — opportunities that impact their chances of re-entry success.”

 Of course, this funnels us right back to one of the roots of our prison education problem here in America.
 That good old school-to-prison pipeline.

 Going to prison while lacking education is, for a very select few, a chance to join a prison education program and leave with a college degree.
-However, for many others – thousands and thousands of others – entering prison with low education mean a lifetime of never being able to reach the goal of higher education, a better salary, or a stable life.
+However, for many others – thousands and thousands of others – entering prison with low education mean a lifetime of never reaching the goal of higher education, a better salary, or a stable life.
 And when you don’t have those things, a life of crime looks very attractive because no matter who you are at the end of the day, you have to eat and pay your bills.